Lin777/Regis/README.md

 Regis is Web application for managing ESUG conference registrations.

 Regis was initially developed and currently supported by [SEMANTICS S.R.L.](http://semantics.bo/) .
-It has an [MIT license](https://github.com/Lin777/ESUGConfRegistrationApp/blob/master/LICENSE).
+It has a [MIT license](https://github.com/Lin777/ESUGConfRegistrationApp/blob/master/LICENSE).

 ## Installation